ellehamilton/glove/readme.md

 php artisan vendor:publish
 ~~~

-If you don't use auto-discovery, you'll need to add `GloveServiceProvider` to the providers array in `config/app.php`
+If we don't use auto-discovery, we'll need to add `GloveServiceProvider` to the providers array in `config/app.php`

 ~~~php
 DerekHamilton\Glove\Providers\GloveServiceProvider::class,